Class Geometry

 setSize

-.
+public boolean setSize(int size) Sets the number of nodes in the graph tosize.
 This affects memory allocations in the model and hence a reset is required if the size changes.- Parameters:

-- the new size of the graph- Returns:
+size- the new size of the graph- Returns:

-if the graph size changed
+trueif the graph size changed

 -